 Broadband random vibration may be used to identify a number of issues.
 These issues include accumulated stress effects and the resulting mechanical weakness.
 Another issue could be the degradation in the unit’s specified performance.

-The methods and techniques in this standard are based on digital control of random vibration.
+The methods and techniques in this integrity standard are based on digital control of random vibration.
 It permits the introduction of variations to suit individual cases if these are prescribed by the relevant specification.

-It is emphasized that random testing always demands a certain degree of engineering judgement, and both supplier and purchaser should be fully aware of this fact.
+It is emphasized that random testing always demands a certain degree of engineering judgment, and both supplier and purchaser should be fully aware of this fact.
 The writer of the relevant specification is expected to select the testing procedure and the values of severity appropriate to the specimen and its use.

 This compliance test standard is primarily intended for unpackaged specimens.
 It is also intended for items in their transportation container when the latter may be considered as part of the specimen itself.
 However, if the item is packaged, then the item itself is referred to as a product.
 In this case, the item and its packaging together are referred to as a test specimen.